sachindev-sharma/sachindev-sharma/README.md

 ## 💬 Fun Facts

-- I'm an avid traveler and enjoy exploring new cultures.
+- I'm an introvert till you know me.
-- I love solving puzzles and playing chess in my free time.
 - I'm currently learning about AI and its applications in data engineering.

 ---